 The legal justice system, while efficient, isn’t always a perfect process.
 If you believe legal errors skewed your case, then you have options.
 You can choose to file an appeal with the court of appeals.
 The Texas court of appeals will assess your criminal trial to see if any procedures were mishandled.

 It’s important to remember the court of appeals isn’t a retrial.
 The appellate court’s task is to determine if the law was interpreted and applied correctly in your trial.
 They will not rehear your case to see if you’re not guilty.
 There is also no jury in appellate court.
 Instead the decision will be made by three appellate judges.

 Texas Criminal Procedures – Visit the official website for Texas Legislation to access the Texas Code of Criminal Procedures.
 You can use the code to familiarize yourself with court rules and the trial process.
 In addition, you can learn your rights as a defendant.

 Fourteenth Court of Appeals– Visit the official website of the United States courts to learn more about Harris County’s Appellate Court.
 Gain access to self-help resources, learn about the court and learn the associated court fees.

 Criminal Defense Attorney in Harris County, TX

-Flood Lewis & Associates, Inc. is a group of veteran trial attorneys who are passionate about criminal defense.
+Tyler Flood & Associates, Inc. is a group of veteran trial attorneys who are passionate about criminal defense.
 Our attorneys have had years of practice in both pre-trial and trial negotiations.
-Flood Lewis & Associates, Inc. can inform and advise you of what may happen next in your case.
+Tyler Flood & Associates, Inc. can inform and advise you of what may happen next in your case.
 Call (713) 224-5529 today to schedule a case evaluation for your charges.

-The attorneys at Flood Lewis & Associates, Inc. represent people throughout the Houston area including West University Place, Pasadena, and Bellaire.
+The attorneys at Tyler Flood & Associates, Inc. represent people throughout the Houston area including West University Place, Pasadena, and Bellaire.